tldr-pages/tldr/pages/common/typeorm.md

 `typeorm migration:create --name {{migration_name}}`

-- Create a migration file with the SQL sentences to update the schema:
+- Create a migration file with the SQL statements to update the schema:

 `typeorm migration:generate --name {{migration_name}}`